Knowledge Architecture

 Practices

-• • Trace one real workflow across the layers: how information moves and returns.
+• • Trace one real workflow across the layers so you can see where structure turns into action.

 • • Compare your sketch to what the Domain Mandala Generator produces.

-• • Note where MoM forces you to clarify meaning, constraints, or values.
+• • Note where MoM helps you clarify relation, progression, or next action.

 AI Prompts

-• Prompt 3: “Show me how the Mandala of Mandalas would constrain and guide an AI agent working in [X].”
+• Prompt 3: “Show me how the Mandala of Mandalas keeps SMM, UKM, and the generators aligned while I work in [X].”